coda/circleci-utils/README.md

 ### How to Publish
 * Create and push a branch with your new features.
 * When ready to publish a new production version, create a Pull Request from from _feature branch_ to `main`.
 * When your branch is merged into `main` create a new release version off of `main`.
 This can be achieved by going to [circleci-utils](https://github.com/coda/circleci-utils/releases/new) release page and clicking on `Draft a new release`.
-Make sure the release version begins with `v`.
+Make sure the release version is in the format of `vX.X.X`.
 This is version number that will match the new orb version.

 ### How to Publish Dev Version